Towards High-Fidelity CAD Generation via LLM-Driven Program Generation and Text-Based B-Rep Primitive Grounding: Introduction

 To train our framework, we construct a new dataset comprising over 140k diverse and complex real-world CAD models that reflect realistic feature-based design practices.
 Each model is annotated with geometric descriptions for LLM training and textual queries for training \textit{BRepGround} on primitive grounding.
 Subsequently, we convert these models into executable CadQuery programs, which serve as the final CAD representation used throughout our framework.
 We also augment the dataset by rewriting the CadQuery code to incorporate a richer set of native CadQuery APIs, thereby enhancing programmatic diversity.
 For the LLM, we adopt a two-stage training strategy: supervised fine-tuning (SFT) to equip the model with fundamental CAD generation and comprehension capabilities, followed by reinforcement learning (RL) to improve generalization and the validity of generated programs.
 Extensive experiments demonstrate that FutureCAD enables high-fidelity CAD generation, achieving state-of-the-art performance on both in-distribution and out-of-distribution benchmarks.

-In summary, our contributions are as follows: \begin{compactitem} \item We introduce \textit{FutureCAD}\footnote{The data and code will be released publicly in the future.} as the first general text-to-CAD paradigm that unifies LLM-based program generation with text-based B-Rep primitive grounding, enabling practical feature-based CAD modeling. \item We construct a new dataset of over 140k real-world CAD models featuring rich parametric operations (e.g., \textit{fillet}, \textit{chamfer}, and \textit{shell}), detailed geometric annotations, and CadQuery code representations. \item We introduce a text-based B-Rep grounding task and propose \textit{BRepGround}, a transformer-based model that grounds textual queries to target geometric primitives. \item We demonstrate that our framework with a two-stage training strategy combining SFT and RL achieves state-of-the-art performance in high-fidelity CAD generation while maintaining a low invalid rate. \end{compactitem}
+In summary, our contributions are as follows: \begin{compactitem} \item We introduce \textit{FutureCAD} as the first general text-to-CAD paradigm that unifies LLM-based program generation with text-based B-Rep primitive grounding, enabling practical feature-based CAD modeling. \item We construct a new dataset of over 140k real-world CAD models featuring rich parametric operations (e.g., \textit{fillet}, \textit{chamfer}, and \textit{shell}), detailed geometric annotations, and CadQuery code representations. \item We introduce a text-based B-Rep grounding task and propose \textit{BRepGround}, a transformer-based model that grounds textual queries to target geometric primitives. \item We demonstrate that our framework with a two-stage training strategy combining SFT and RL achieves state-of-the-art performance in high-fidelity CAD generation while maintaining a low invalid rate. \end{compactitem}